MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 >
 > Also included are *recommendations* on the technology capabilities or deployment topologies that can help materialize those strategies.
 The recommendations don't represent an exhaustive list of all configurations available for Azure Disk Storage and their dependencies.
 Instead, they list the key recommendations mapped to the design perspectives.
 Use the recommendations to build your proof-of-concept or optimize your existing environment.
 >
 > This guide focuses on decisions for Azure managed disks.
 However, managed disks are a critical dependency of Azure Virtual Machines (VMs), so read and implement the recommendations in [Azure Well-Architected Framework perspective on Virtual Machines and scale sets](virtual-machines.md), as well.
+>
+>  Foundational architecture that demonstrates the key recommendations: [Azure VM baseline architecture](/azure/architecture/virtual-machines/baseline#disks)

 ## Reliability

+The purpose of the Reliability pillar is to provide continued functionality by **building enough resilience and the ability to recover fast from failures.**

+The [**Reliability design principles**](/azure/well-architected/resiliency/principles) provide a high-level design strategy applied for individual components, system flows, and the system as a whole.

 ### Design checklist

-As you make design choices for Azure Disk Storage review the [Design review checklist for Reliability](/azure/well-architected/reliability/checklist).
+Start your design strategy based on the [design review checklist for Reliability](../reliability/checklist.md).
+Determine its relevance to your business requirements while keeping in mind the features and capabilities of Azure ExpressRoute.
+Extend the strategy to include more approaches as needed.

 > [!div class="checklist"]
 >